kanata-php/forklift/Readme.md

 **Step 3**

 Implement the `Kanata\Forklift\Interfaces\AssetRepositoryInterface` for the component to know how to interact with your project's models.
+You'll create one per case (e.g. if you need to move nested directories, one repository, then if you need to move documents through directories, another repository).

 Methods:

 - `AssetRepositoryInterface::changeCurrentLocation` - This method returns current location's "sub locations".
 This is equivalent to sub folders when you have a folder based structure like a filesystem navigation.

 - `AssetRepositoryInterface::moveAsset` - This method executes the movement between locations of the asset being managed.

+- `AssetRepositoryInterface::findLocation` - This method finds the current location object.
+  > The output must be an array with the following fields:
+  > - id (int) - primary key
+  > - title (string) - location's title
+  > - parent (int) - parent location (for nested locations)

 ## Usage